 How Dentures and Partials Are Made

 Both partials and dentures are custom made in our lab.
 Before we begin, we will consult with you about your color and shape options.
-Then Dr. Schuster and the Stonebridge Ranch Dentistry team will take impressions of your mouth, and the mold will be used to create prosthetics that are the perfect size, shape and fit for your mouth.
+Then the Stonebridge Ranch Dentistry team will take impressions of your mouth, and the mold will be used to create prosthetics that are the perfect size, shape and fit for your mouth.
 Most dentures and partials require two or three appointments to complete, and we will discuss the timing during your consultation.

 Sometimes extractions are necessary before the denture process can begin, and you can read about that process on our minor oral surgery page.

 It may take several weeks to adjust to your new dentures or partials.
 You may experience some slight discomfort as the gums adjust, or the dentures may feel loose.
 This is because the tongue and cheek muscles must get used to holding them in place.
 Other normal issues during the adjustment phase are excess saliva and feeling that your tongue doesn’t have enough room in your mouth.
 All of this is normal and expected, and your dentures or partials will feel comfortable to you in no time.